House passes stopgap bill to avoid government shutdown

 "I think that we're going to get agreement both on the topline — how much spending is going to be and how it will be spent — but it's not there yet," he added.

-The resolution heads to the Senate, where Majority Leader Chuck Schumer, D-N.Y., said the chamber will act before government funding runs out on February 18.
+The resolution heads to the Senate, where Majority Leader Chuck Schumer, D-N.Y., said the chamber will act on this latest temporary government funding measure before the last one runs out on February 18.

 "While negotiations on a full-year funding agreement continue, we will in the meantime avoid a pointless and costly government shutdown," Schumer said on the Senate floor on Tuesday.
 "This CR provides a little more time to reach a deal for a spending package.
 It is the responsible and prudent path forward that eliminates the risk of a shutdown."